Holocaust survivors standing behind barbed wire after the liberation of Auschwitz-Birkenau in 1945

 The Holocaust Meaning

-It is quite notable that the word Holocaust was not used during the Nazis regime for the first time.
+It is quite notable that the word Holocaust was not used during the Nazi regime for the first time.
 The word is derived from two Greek words “holos” (whole) and “kaustos’ (burned) which form the word “holokauston” to mean sacrifice by fire.
 However, during the Second World War, the word lost its historical meaning and got a new horrible definition.

 When Hitler took the leadership of the Nazis in Germany, his “Final Solution” ideology, which is now known as the Holocaust, came to reality under the influence of World War II.
 Killing centers were created in the concentration camps of the Poland-occupied areas.
 Approximately 6 million Jews and other 5 million politicians, ideologists, and targeted races were killed.